-133.3 Registration Requirements
+133.4 Registration Requirements

 - (1) Continuous Registration: Students must register in their program on a continuous basis to ensure a place in the program.
 Students who want to temporarily discontinue their program must obtain prior approval for a Leave of Absence from the Faculty.
-Discontinuance without permission requires the student to seek readmission and, in this case, readmission is not guaranteed. - (2) Normal Course Load: A normal full academic course load is ★30 taken during Winter Session.
-Note: To complete the BPE/BEd combined degree in the recommended five years students must take an average of ★33 each session.
+Discontinuance without permission requires the student to seek readmission and, in this case, readmission is not guaranteed. - (2) Normal Course Load: A normal full academic course load is ★30 taken during Fall/Winter.
+Note: To complete the BPE/BEd combined degree in the recommended five years students must take an average of ★33 each Fall/Winter.

-Normally, permission to enrol in extra courses (beyond \bigstar 36) during a Winter Session term is not granted.
-Where a student wants to enrol in more than \bigstar 36 during Winter Session, a request must be submitted in writing to the Associate Dean (Undergraduate Programs) of the Faculty.
-Such a request will be considered only if the student has obtained a minimum GPA of 7.0 on a minimum of \bigstar 24 during the previous Academic Session (two terms).
+Normally, permission to enrol in extra courses (beyond ★36) during Fall/Winter is not granted.
+Where a student wants to enrol in more than ★36 during Fall/Winter, a request must be submitted in writing to the Associate Dean (Undergraduate Programs) of the Faculty.
+Such a request will be considered only if the student has obtained a minimum GPA of 7.0 on a minimum of ★24 during the previous Fall/Winter period.